Also known as: Silver Ghost

 Description: So far 11 species/subspecies of Bonefish have been discovered around the world.
 Many fish look the same to the untrained eye.
 The colour of this species can range from very silver sides and slight darker backs to olive green backs that blend to the silver side.
 Being a master of disguise, hence their nickname being silver ghosts of the flats, they can come on and off the flats and swim right past you without the untrained eye being aware of their presence.

 Bonefish are bottom-dwellers.
 This means they pretty much only feed on creatures that live on the bottom of the flats.
 It is because of this that their mouth is situated underneath as opposed to in front of their heads, like most other fish.

 Their pointed head or nose is shaped to dig into and dislodge food from sand or coral, although they also pump sand away via their gills to get to their prey.
 One of the reasons fly fishing for Bonefish is so popular is because you will be casting accurately and delicately to cruising or feeding fish.
 Once hooked these fish fight extremely hard for their size.

 It is not uncommon for a good size Bonefish to strip 100 yards of line off your reel just in the first run.
 They can then turn instantly and swim just as quickly back towards you making you reel as fast as you can.
-All in all, they put up an amazing fight which is also very visual.
+All in all, Bone Fishing always ends in an amazing fight which is also very visual.
 People quite often describe the fight as playing a Trout on steroids.

 Where to catch: Bonefish can be found in huge shoals containing well over 100 fish.
 These large shoals tend to be of juvenile fish because as they grow in size they then tend to split up into smaller groups and quite often once they have reached 10lb or more they are found as single roaming fish.